 Underinsured and are served in Federally Qualified Health Centers (FQHC) or Rural Health Centers (RHC); or,

-Underinsured and served by LPHAs that have Deputization agreements with FQHCs/RHCs.
+Underinsured and served by LPHAs.

-Vaccines for Children Site Visit: An on-site visit conducted at least every two years to ensure compliance with state and federal VFC requirements.
+Vaccine Site Visit: An on-site visit conducted at least every two years to ensure compliance with state and federal immunization requirements.

 Vaccine Information Statement or VIS: Federally-required patient handouts produced by CDC with information about the risks and benefits of each vaccine.